wet-sandwich/hyper.nvim/README.md

 After navigating to another screen, type `<c-o>` to return to the main request/response screen.

+Use the command `:HyperJump` while in an http file to load the request under the cursor and open the main window.

 #### Body

 The body menu appears when a method that supports a body has been selected.
 The content entered must be valid JSON.